Matriarch is charged with arranging her ex-son-in-law's death, 1 week after son convicted of murder

 Investigators were able to track phone records showing numerous calls between Charlie Adelson and Magbanua, her and the killers and Charlie Adelson, his mother and his sister in the hours before and shortly after the killing as well as large monetary transactions between the family and Magbanua.
 Garcia and Rivera were then linked to a rented Toyota Prius the killers used.

-In 2016, an FBI agent, impersonating an extortionist, approached Donna Adelson outside her home and demanded $5,000 to not turn information about the slaying over to investigators.
+In 2016, an FBI agent, impersonating an extortionist, approached Donna Adelson outside her home and demanded $5,000.
 The ruse had been concocted in hopes that it would trigger a reaction from the Adelsons.

 She contacted her son, telling him they needed to discuss “some paperwork” and that “you probably have a general idea what I'm talking about.”
 They led to several calls and meetings between her and her son.

-Note: This story was first published November 14, 2023.
-It was corrected on Nov.
-17 to reflect that Katie Magbanua and Sigfredo Garcia were not married; while they sometimes identified as married, they were never officially married.
-The story has also been corrected to show that Garcia was not a member of the Latin Kings gang, only his co-conspirator, Luis Rivera was.